muyiwa99/Sunnyside/README.md

 # Sunnyside
 # Frontend Mentor - Order summary card solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents